How do I get a Gluten Detection dog? Do you have dogs already trained?

 become my service dog?

 This must be determined on a case-by-case basis.
 It takes a unique skillset for a dog to be a service dog, which requires a specific temperament for public access, as well as the dog has to like to use it’s nose, (not all dogs even within a working breed like to do scent work).
-Service dogs are trained from a very early age (beginning with the breeder) to be able to handle the stress of working in public, most pet dogs do not have that skillset and training foundation.
+Service dogs are trained from a very early age (beginning with the breeder or foster raiser) to be able to handle the stress of working in public, most pet dogs do not have that skillset and training foundation.

 How long does the program take?